• Skip to primary navigation

 5 from 16 reviews

-Crunchy, sweet, and utterly irresistible, these meringue mushrroms are a versatile treat.
-Enjoy them as a dessert, give them as edible gifts, or use them to adorn your Buche de Noel or Christmas Yule log.
+Crunchy, sweet, and fun to make, these meringue mushrooms are a versatile treat.
+Enjoy them as a dessert, give them as edible gifts, or use them to decorate your Buche de Noel or Christmas Yule log.

 • Author: Irina Totterman